marctorsoc/marctorsoc.github.io/_posts/2017-11-06-python-tips-tricks.md

 - Divulgation
 ---

-Today I&#8217;m going to explain some of the lessons and tools I&#8217;ve found that could be useful for someone developing data science (and also general purpose projects) in Python:
+<p style="text-align: justify;">Today I'm going to explain some of the lessons and tools I've found that could be useful for someone developing data science (and also general purpose projects) in Python:</p>

   * Ipython
   * Notebooks
   * Tricks for python in a terminal

-For the readers already working in Python, probably some of these items are already known.
-But I love shortcuts and ways to save time, so maybe you can still find something useful in what follows.
+<p style="text-align: justify;">For the readers already working in Python, probably some of these items are already known.
+But I love shortcuts and ways to save time, so maybe you can still find something useful in what follows.</p>

-## **IPython**
+**IPython**

-An improved version of the typical python shell.
-Actually the &#8220;i&#8221; comes from &#8220;interactive&#8221;, but I would rather say that it&#8217;s more an improved version.
+<p style="text-align: justify;">An improved version of the typical python shell.
+Actually the "i" comes from "interactive", but I would rather say that it's more an improved version.</p>

-Installing ipython is as easy as any other package in python:
+<p style="text-align: justify;">Installing ipython is as easy as any other package in python:</p>

 <p style="text-align: center;">
   <span style="font-family: 'courier new', courier, monospace;">pip install ipython</span>